Special Educational Needs & Disabilities

 Homework Club:

+We have two ISAs who work directly with students at SEN support.
 Where interventions involve withdrawal from a lesson or registration time every effort is made to ensure minimal disruption to learning.
 Interventions are planned and reviewed on a half-termly basis.
 We will always contact parents/carers to inform them of any changes to their child’s timetable and are very willing to discuss and review any of our practice.